Mazenhinio/Modular-Homes-Website/README.md

 ### ✅ Completed Features

 - **Homepage** with hero carousel, who we are, our builds, and CTAs
-- **Our Builds** pages for Pine 1, Pine 2, Pine 3, and Custom options
+- **Our Builds** pages for Pine, Spruce, Willow, and Custom options
 - **Quote Builder** 8-step wizard with pricing calculation
 - **Success Stories** with testimonials and before/after galleries
 - **Partnerships** page focused on Indigenous communities